GioPalusa/shakeLogKit/README.md

 ### Logging Messages

-Use the `ShakeLogFileManager` to log messages:
+You can use the `ShakeLogFileManager` to log messages, but this is not required if you are already using `OSLog` in your project:

 ```swift
 import ShakeLogKit